They are a variety of medications that are used for some types of mental disorders, mainly schizophrenia and manic depression.

 - Make epileptic seizures more likely.

-It is a difficult drug to control and can be difficult to take, but some people find that, overall, it gives them a much better quality of life.
+It is a problematic drug to control and can be challenging to take, but some people find that, overall, it gives them a much better quality of life.

 The effects are generally the same as medications taken by mouth.